 The MTE will be commissioned by the Government of Kenya through the MoD and UNDP in partnership with UN Women and UNICEF.
-The review will utilise both qualitative and quantitative methods and instruments to ensure that findings are derived from a collective contribution from the target counties and the national institutions.
-The evaluation expert will provide a detailed approach and methodology to achieve the purpose, scope and objectives of the evaluation, time, data required and budgetary allocation.
+The review will utilize both qualitative and quantitative methods and instruments to ensure that findings are derived from a collective contribution from the target counties and the national institutions.
+The Evaluation Team Leader will provide a detailed approach and methodology to achieve the purpose, scope and objectives of the evaluation, time, data required and budgetary allocation.

-Based on UNEG guidelines for evaluations, and in consultation with the Evaluation Partners (refer to "8" below), the evaluation expert together with the Evaluation Team Leader will review their respective methodologies and develop a harmonised, suitable inclusive and participatory methodology for this evaluation.
+Based on UNEG guidelines for evaluations, and in consultation with the Evaluation Technical Committee (referred in para 8 below), the Evaluation Team Leader together with the Evaluation Expert will review their respective methodologies and develop a harmonized, suitable inclusive and participatory methodology for this evaluation.